Print

 Notes

-1. Beef, chicken, pork and shrimp are common.
-If using tofu, I recommend using fried tofu which is firmer and can hold up in the wok well.
-You can buy tofu already fried at Asian grocery stores or fry your own extra firm tofu until a golden brown crust forms.
+1. Beef, chicken, pork and shrimp are common protein options.
+If using tofu, I recommend using fried tofu or firm tofu which can hold up in the wok well.
+You can buy tofu already fried at Asian grocery stores or fry your own tofu until a golden brown crust forms.

 2. If your rice noodles come cold and stuck together, do not try to peel them apart cold.
 Divide them into smaller chunks best you can then spread them on a plate and microwave them for 1 minute.
 Divide them further, if possible, then microwave them again for another minute.
 Repeat the heating and separating until the noodles are hot and soft enough to be individually peeled apart.